CRI-Biocore/scRNA-2025-Workshop3/README.md

 3. Filtering low-quality cells based on gene and UMI thresholds
 4. Visualizing quality control metrics

-The detailed execution guide for these steps is provided in this [section 4: processing count matrix](./docs/04-qc-seurat.md).
+The detailed execution guide for these steps is provided in this **[Section 4: processing count matrix (04-qc-seurat.md)](./docs/04-qc-seurat.md)**.

+> **Note:** High-Performance Computing (HPC) environments typically lack a graphical user interface (GUI), so interactive plots or visual outputs from RStudio cannot be displayed directly during execution.
+As a result, if you would like to view the plots, please run the corresponding code locally on your own machine with the required packages, such as Seurat, installed.
+This will allow you to fully explore and visualize the results.

 ---